KxSystems/analyst-training/kxscm/module/A.Tutorial.Doc/file/walkthrough.md

 ### ImportSensors

-To save time, a more complete transformation has already been provided in `Sensors.IO/ImportSensors`.
-Before opening this transform, ensure that the process is in the workspace directory by running `go.ws[]`.
+To save time, a more complete transformation has already been provided in `A.Tutorial.IO/ImportSensors`.
+Before opening this transform, ensure that the process is in the workspace directory.

 This transform takes three types of sensor data from csv files, reads the contents, joins them together, summarizes and writes the data to tables in memory.
 The table below details